-The Akiba is a great book for both those that are not familiar with Akihabara, as well as hardcore American Otaku looking for a great guide for the popular and smaller rarely talked about stores scattered across Akihabara.
-It’s published by Japan Publications Trading, and distributed by Kodansha, Japan’s largest and most respected distributer.
+The Akiba is an excellent book for both those that are not familiar with Akihabara, as well as hardcore American Otaku looking for an excellent guide for the popular and smaller rarely talked about stores scattered across Akihabara.
+Japan Publications Trading publishes it and distributed by Kodansha, Japan’s largest and most respected distributor.

-The Akiba is divided into 2 parts.
-First is a story about a couple living in Tokyo, Hiroshi and Yoko.
+The Akiba is divided into two parts.
+First is a story about a couple living in Tokyo, Hiroshi, and Yoko.
 One day while leaving for work, Hiroshi tells Yoko that he will be a little late coming home because he wants to stop by Akiba after work.
 Yoko replies, “Akiba?
 You mean Akihabara?”
-We know she has no clue why Akihabara is so popular.
+We know she has no clue why Akihabara is so famous.
 Later on in the evening, Yoko hasn’t heard back from Hiroshi.
-Morning comes and Hiroshi still isn’t home.
-Hiroshi has left his mobile phone at home, and Yoko calls up one of his contacts so that they can take her to Akihabara in order to find Hiroshi.
+Morning comes, and Hiroshi still isn’t home.
+Hiroshi has left his mobile phone at home, and Yoko calls up one of his contacts so that they can take her to Akihabara to find Hiroshi.

 The guide to Akihabara is presented as a tour while Yoko is looking for Hiroshi.
 You may think this sounds a bit cheesy, but what’s cool about this is that while they hit the big spots like Tora no Ana, and the Cure Maid Cafe, they also show you those smaller, lesser known stores that you hardly hear about.
 For example, Audio Otaku frequent a store called Azabu Audio that specializes in speaker units, coils, and condensers.
 Chichibu Denki is known for their sub-notebook computers, but also for their oden vending machines located in front of the store.
 Things like that are sometimes missed when you read about them online, and The Akiba does a great job at presenting all that Akihabara has to offer.